chauvinSimon/hmm_for_autonomous_driving/README.md

 - What would sum to `1` is the sum over all possible 3-element observation sequences:
 	- `1` = P[`LLL`] + P[`LLH`] + P[`LHL`] + P[`LHH`] + P[`HLL`] + P[`HLH`] + P[`HHL`] + P[`HHH`]

 The presented approach could be used for **larger observation sequences**.
+By the way you notice that HMM can **handle inputs of variable length**.
-But quickly, an issue appears:
+But for longer observation sequences, an issue appears:

 | Size of the `observation` sequence | Number of probabilities to compute before applying `max()` (for **MLE**) |
 | :---:        |     :---:      |